chiffonng/blog-astro/README.md

 - [x] 🛡️ Safe external links and protected email field
 - [x] ➕ Enhancements for profile links / socials display, menu navigation, and footer

-Internally, performance is improved with icon inline CSS (UnoCSS-powered), better prop handling, and reusable components.
+We improved performance with [icon in pure CSS](https://unocss.dev/presets/icons), and developer experience with better type and prop handling, and reusable components.

 ## Installation

 ### If Node.js is installed

-Node >= 22, then you can run in your directory of choice (with npm/pnpm/yarn/bun):
+Node >= 20, then you can run in your directory of choice (with npm/pnpm/yarn/bun):

 ```sh
 pnpm create astro@latest --template chiffonng/blog-astro